-These dangling spiders are the perfect addition to your Halloween and fall lessons.
+These dangling spiders from Art for All Seasons are the perfect addition to your Halloween and fall lessons.
 Plus, you can create a simple thematic unit around your spider craft and check off a few of your content standards while you’re at it.

 Duration: 20 minutes